-Illustrated type (IL 302)
+Illustrated Type (IL 302)

 This module investigates various methods involved in generating illustrated type.
 It introduces the planning and conceptual thinking that is involved in this process.
 The relationship between the legibility of the type and its expression is explored.
-After completing this module the student will not only have a better grasp of the process involved in generating illustrated typography but also on its general application.
+After completing this module, the student will not only have a better grasp of the processes involved in generating illustrated typography, but will also have an improved understanding of its general application.

-Artists' book 303 (IL 303A)
+Artists' Book 303 (IL 303A)

-The artists' book module introduces students to the development of artists' books and explores the book format as a medium for artistic expression.
+The Artists' Book module introduces students to the development of artists' books and explores the book format as a medium for artistic expression within the context of illustration.
 Students are encouraged to challenge the conventional book format and become exposed to different ways to make use of the book format as a medium in order to convey an idea/ concept in a non-textual manner through the introduction of illustrated content.